gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for using Ivy `DependencyResolver` implementations

+For several years, there have been two ways that you can define an Ivy repository for Gradle to use.
+The first, and preferred, way is to use Gradle's native `repositories.ivy { }` DSL.
+The second way was to use an Ivy `DependencyResolver` implementation with the `repositories.add()` method.

 Support for using Ivy `DependencyResolver` instances to define repositories will be discontinued in Gradle 2.0.
+Please note that Gradle will continue to support Ivy repositories through its native DSL.

 The following methods have been deprecated and will be removed in Gradle 2.0: